nerfkidjcb/rig/README.md

 > **Note**: You can unplug the USB drive before the system reboots.

-When the system restarts, you will be prompted to enter the encryption passphrase.
-Enter the passphrase to boot into the system.
-Then log in with the user you created.

 ### Post-installation

 Connect to the network (if using wireless):